resel143/ReactJS-Mini-Projects/README.md

-# React JS Core Concepts it is
+# React JS Core Concepts
 Repository for all my projects made in React JS